quantify-os/quantify-core/docs/usage.rst

 Introduction
 ===============

-A :mod:`Quantify` experiment typically consists of a data-acquisition loop in which one or more parameters are set and one or more parameters are measured.
+A :mod:`quantify` experiment typically consists of a data-acquisition loop in which one or more parameters are set and one or more parameters are measured.

 The core of Quantify can be understood by understanding the following concepts: